leandroberetta/right-lyrics/README.md

 ## Topology

-In OpenShift 4.2 the application can be seen as follows with the new Developer perspective:
+In OpenShift the application can be seen as follows with the Developer perspective:

 ![topology](./topology.png)